gbouras13/plassembler/README.md

 For MacOSX environments, the current conda installation method will only install the latest available bioconda Unicycler version of v0.4.8. plassembler should still run without any issue and provide a satisfactory assembly.

-However, Ryan Wick (author of Unicycler) suggests that v0.5.0 should be used, as v0.4.8 is not compatible with the latest versions of spades ( see https://github.com/rrwick/Unicycler/releases/tag/v0.5.0).
+However, Ryan Wick (author of Unicycler) suggests that v0.5.0 should be used, as v0.4.8 is not compatible with the latest versions of spades (see https://github.com/rrwick/Unicycler/releases/tag/v0.5.0).
 This will require manual installation.

-To install Unicycler v0.5.0, please see the Installation section of the Unicycler github https://github.com/rrwick/Unicycler.
-In particular, it is recommended that you install plassembler from github:
+To install Unicycler v0.5.0, please see the Installation section of [Unicycler]https://github.com/rrwick/Unicycler#installation.
+In particular, it is recommended that you install plassembler with Unicycler from github as follows:

 ```
+conda create -n plassemblerENV
+conda activate plassemblerENV
+conda install -c gbouras13 plassembler
 git clone https://github.com/rrwick/Unicycler.git
 cd Unicycler
 pip3 install git+https://github.com/rrwick/Unicycler.git